 The Best Hi Lift Jack Accessories

-We all know that a Hi Lift jack is one of the most important recovery accessories you can have in the backcountry.
+We all know that a Hi Lift jack can be one of the most helpful recovery accessories you can have in the backcountry.
 Lifting and maneuvering your 4x4 with your Hi Lift is a valuable ability when you're stuck in the middle of nowhere.

 But what happens when you add some Hi Lift jack accessories to your off road recovery kit?